-Culhuacán is today centered around the San Juan Evangelista Monastery, in the style followed by many of the pueblos originarios in the city and the country.
-In the much-diminished shadow of the Cerro de Estrella, visits here are often combined with a visit to the mountain and the many sites there.
-In fact, Culhuacán is likely among the very oldest sites in the valley.
+Culhuacán was centered around the San Juan Evangelista Monastery during much of the Colonial Period.
+In the shadow of the Cerro de Estrella, visits here are often combined with a visit to the mountain and the many sites there.
+In fact, Culhuacán is likely among the very oldest former city-states within the Valley of Mexico.
 Populated long before Tenochtitlan, as an altepetl, that is, a city-state, the city was possibly founded as early as 600 CE although it was likely to have had at least some residents even earlier.

 For some people, Iztapalapa can even today trace its individual spirit and identity from this very town on the shores of the ancient lake.
 It’s also likely among the first communities to be using the chinampa system of human-made islands and agriculture for which Xochimilico and Tlahuac are still known today.